TedHusted/awake/awake.md/awake.md

 “Office of SI Standards and Accountability, Jill Kreuk speaking.”

+Behind Jill’s desk, on the wall, hang advanced degrees in Cognitive Neuroscience and Computer Science from MIT.
+They show the name “Gillian Chen.”
+On a credenza beneath the degree is a family portrait of Jill with her spouse and two small Eurasian children.
+Her husband is tall, blonde, and Nordic.
+They are standing on a walkway with the classic Disney World castle in the background.

 “Hello, Jill, it’s George Hammond at Homeland Security.
 I hope there’s time for a question this morning.”

 “No problem, George.
 I’m caffeinated and ready to go.”
 She turned around a name plate on her desk.
 It read Jill of all Trades.